Blue Lagoon

 The basics

-A soak in the famous Blue Lagoon is a must for visitors to Reykjavik.
-Booking ahead is required, and there are several options and extras to choose from, including towels, bathrobes, spa treatments, and special face masks.
+A soak in this famous lagoon is a must for visitors to Reykjavik.
+Booking Blue Lagoon tickets ahead is required, and there are several options and extras to choose from, including towels, bathrobes, spa treatments, and special face masks.
 On-site facilities include a hotel, restaurant, café, bar, and spa shop.

 Tours are the easiest and most convenient way to experience the lagoon complex, as most include hotel pickup and round-trip transport from Reykjavik.
-Some even combine a Blue Lagoon visit with other activities such as city sightseeing, a Golden Circle tour, or a whale-watching cruise.
+Some even combine a Blue Lagoon visit with other activities such as city sightseeing tours, a Golden Circle tour, or a whale-watching cruise.

 Show all